 But how are the ISTPs are so spirited, and where do they get all their energy from?
 Where does their emotional unavailability come from and why are they so difficult to manage in relationships?
 How is it possible that although they’re always objective, they can’t see that overcoming their ego is sometimes more important than proving their point?
 Well, let’s explore the ISTP preferences and (hopefully) answer the questions regarding the mystical Tinkerer.

 Every person is different and personalities are nuanced, so it can be hard to identify and define every single one of their characteristics.
-Nevertheless, the MBTI theory was able to narrow down 8 important aspects which, when combined, can define 16 personality types.
+Nevertheless, the personality theory was able to narrow down 8 important aspects which, when combined, can define 16 different types.
 These so-called “Preferences” are a way of categorizing a person’s natural tendencies.
 The 8 preferences are:

 - Extroversion vs Introversion – This describes how people direct their energy – either outward or inward.